Dynamic Neural Curiosity Enhances Learning Flexibility for Autonomous Goal Discovery: Architecture

 \subsubsection{Learning progress component}

-The learning progress mechanism is straightforward (Fig. \ref{fig:lp}).
-It receives inputs from updated error NF and local goal NF that are projected into zero dimensional nodes with resting level of $-1.025$.
-The time node is the same seen in the error architecture.
-With this pattern of incoming activation, the rise and low nodes are responsible for detecting if the updated error value is respectively superior or inferior to the previous level of activation (local goal NF).
-The filter NF follows the same purpose as the one described in the error architecture, providing the error level of each goal except the current one.
+The learning progress mechanism is straightforward (Fig. \ref{fig:general}).
+It receives inputs from the updated error NF and the local goal NF that are projected onto zero-dimensional nodes with a resting level of $-1.025$.
+The time node remains the same as the error architecture.
+With this pattern of incoming activation, the rise and low nodes are responsible for detecting if the updated error value is, respectively, superior or inferior to the previous level of activation (local goal NF).
+The filter NF serves the same purpose as the one described in the error architecture, providing the error level of each goal except the current one.
 Then, the compute LP memory trace is where the learning progress of a goal is computed.
-In the event where the low node is active, the supra-threshold activation from variation NF will project into compute LP and build up an activation.
+If the low node is active, the suprathreshold activation from the variation NF will project into compute LP and build up an activation.
 When the rise node is active, it indicates that the error level is rising.
-In that case, there will be no activation within variation NF and compute LP will decay the learning progress of the current goal.
-If an activation was present within variation NF, the activation will rise depending on the value of (\textit{$\tau_+$}).
-Finally, there is a case where the values of the error before and after update are too close to each other, which signify that the progress is not significant.
+In that case, there will be no activation within the variation NF, and the compute LP neural field will decay the learning progress of the current goal.
+If an activation was present within the variation NF, the activation will increase depending on the value of (\textit{$\tau_+$}).
+Finally, there is a case where the error values before and after the update are too close to each other, indicating that the progress is not significant.
 Then, the rise and low nodes will not activate.
-The specific resting level value of these nodes support the fine tuning of this specific event.
+The specific resting level value of these nodes supports the fine-tuning of this specific event.
 Here, there will be no activation if the error does not vary beyond a threshold of 0.025.